Unable to Work Due to Hyperhidrosis / Excessive Sweating: Are Disability Benefits Available?

 Can I Get Disability for Hyperhidrosis?

-Non-Exertional Limitations
+Non-Exertional Limitations In Your RFC

-• finger and grasp objects
+• picking up and grasping small objects

-• focus on tasks
+• focusing on tasks and remembering job duties

-• get along with co-workers.
+• getting along with co-workers.

-For more information, see our article on how to use exertional and non-exertional limitations to win your claim.
+For more information, see our article on how to use both exertional and non-exertional limitations to win your claim.

 For more information, see our article on how using a combination of impairments can help win your claim.

-Using the Grid Rules
+Using the Grid Rules to Establish Disability With Your RFC

-The grid rules can make it easier for an older person (over the age of 55) to win his or her claim.
 For more information about how the grid rules might help you win your claim for disability based on hyperhidrosis, see our section on Social Security's grid rules and look at the grid rules for your age.

 Do You Qualify for Disability in Your State?